 Oh my gourd-ness!
 If you ask me, it’s safe to say there’s gourd reason to get going with growing this gorgeous fall crop.

-Have you had any experience growing this gorgeous fall crop?
+Have you had any experience with different varieties of ornamental gourds?
 Let me know what your favorite thing about this beautiful vegetable is in the comments section below!

 If you enjoyed this article, you may also enjoy: